-The first segment of the course examines the evolution of American foreign policy from 19th century isolationism to global power in the twentieth century.
-The second segment explores the making of foreign policy today, with a focus on the role of the President, Congress, the State Department, and other institutions involved in policy formation.
+The first segment of the course examines the evolution of American foreign policy from 19th century isolationism to global power in the 20th and 21st centuries.
+The second segment explores the making of foreign policy today, with focus on the alternative strategies available to decision makers.
 (HBSSM, Hist)

 POLS 365 American Political Thought

 An examination of how American political thinkers, leaders, and contemporary commentators have dealt with the issues of power, equality, sovereignty, and representation.
 The course also focuses on the relations in American political thinking between abstract political concepts and practical politics.
 Offered alternate years.
 (HBSSM, HE)